For reference: Investigative series on Suiter's death, written over the last year, as information unfolded.

 The story of Sean Suiter is the story of the Baltimore Police Department in its season 2 reign of corruption and terror, in which a soldier and human being is strung up against the brick wall and turned into a fable of alleged sins without evidence, because it provides a convenient answer.
 I hate to say it, but it also sends a message or two.
 (I don't otherwise recommend "Handmaid's Tale" season 2.
 It's about slow torture, and it is slow torture.)

 So thanks for reading along.
-Subscribe if you want for updates, some on Sean Suiter and others on related topics.
+Subscribe for free if you want for updates, some on Sean Suiter and others on related topics.